Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Introduction

 In \cite[Proposition~4.4]{EMSGAFA} the Theorem~\ref{lemma} was proved for abelian $H$.
 As Theorem~\ref{lemma} was not available for semisimple groups $H$, Theorem~\ref{thm:gafa} was first proved for semi-simple groups without compact factors using non-divergence of unipotent flows due to Dani and Margulis~\cite{DM-MathAnn}, and then for compact simple factors in a very indirect manner using a trick involving its complexification.
 Then another argument was required for combining the toral and semisimple parts of $H$.
 This method is somewhat artificial, and hence does not generalize in a natural way.
 Therefore Theorem~\ref{lemma} is an important missing component from \cite{EMSGAFA} from the point of view of having a natural method of proving non-divergence of translates of pieces orbits of reductive groups on homogeneous spaces.

-One striking fact about our proof is that it is effective in most aspects.
+It might be worthwhile to note that our proof is effective in most aspects.
 In particular, it makes it possible to quantitatively estimate the divergence of translated measures in the context of~\cite{EMSGAFA}.
-We hope this aspect will lead to new applications.
-We leave to a possible following article the work of using the quantitative generalisation of Dani-Margulis linearisation method, in~\cite{KT}, in order to obtain effective and generalised form of Theorem 1.1 in~\cite{EMSGAFA}.